About the Neuroscience Institute

 The Druckenmillers’ gift supported recruitment of faculty who enhance our strengths and create bridges across research areas.

 The Neuroscience Institute is located in the new state-of-the-art Science Building, 435 East 30th Street, 12th floor.
 For general inquiries about our research, training programs, or faculty or to subscribe to our listserv, contact us at email@example.com.
-For more information about our educational programs, email Heather McKellar, PhD, senior manager of education and outreach, at firstname.lastname@example.org.
+For more information about our educational programs, contact Rachel Weintraub-Brevda, PhD, senior program coordinator, at firstname.lastname@example.org.

 faculty members from 28 NYU departments and institutes

 trainees in 2018, including more than 110 postdocs in our labs and 122 students in our doctoral programs

 of our recent papers appeared in Nature, Science, Cell, Nature Neuroscience, and Neuron